lrspeiser/Cedar-Notebook/README.md

 It exposes a CLI, an HTTP/WS server, and a Tauri desktop app; all three UIs delegate **all business logic** to a common backend.
 The backend contains the long-running agent loop, executors for Julia and shell tasks, data-catalog/metadata helpers, run management, and OpenAI key management.

+### 🔑 Zero-Configuration API Key Management

+**Users NEVER need to configure API keys!** Cedar automatically fetches OpenAI API keys from a central key server at `https://cedarnotebook-key.onrender.com`.
+This means:

+- ✅ **No API key setup required** - Just run the app and it works
+- ✅ **Centrally managed keys** - Update keys in one place for all users
+- ✅ **Secure by default** - Keys never stored in client code or configs
+- ✅ **Automatic fallback** - Gracefully handles key server outages

+**For local development only**: Set `OPENAI_API_KEY` environment variable if not using the central key server.

 This document provides a complete architecture overview of the codebase and explains how the LLM agent works, how API keys are obtained securely, how file processing is handled without uploading the full file to the model, and how Parquet/DuckDB metadata is used to help the model reason about available data.
-Several examples illustrate the system’s behaviour.
+Several examples illustrate the system's behaviour.

 ---